ibm-cloud-docs/ContinuousDelivery/cd_iam_security.md

 # Managing user access to Continuous Delivery with Identity and Access Management
+{: #cd-iam-security}

 Access to {{site.data.keyword.contdelivery_full}} service instances in resource groups for users in your account is controlled by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).

 **Notes**:

 * User access for {{site.data.keyword.contdelivery_short}} service instances and toolchain instances is managed separately.
-For more information about managing user access to toolchains in resource groups, see [Managing user access to toolchains with Identity and Access Management](/docs/services/ContinuousDelivery/toolchains_iam_security.html){: new_window}.
+For more information about managing user access to toolchains in resource groups, see [Managing user access to toolchains with Identity and Access Management](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security){: new_window}.

 * User access for toolchains in Cloud Foundry orgs is managed differently than user access to toolchains in resource groups.
-For more information about managing user access to toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_orgs){: new_window}.
+For more information about managing user access to toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_orgs){: new_window}.

 Every user that accesses the {{site.data.keyword.contdelivery_short}} service in your account must be assigned an access policy with an IAM user role defined.
 That policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined by the {{site.data.keyword.Bluemix_notm}} service as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.